 Remember when we were kids?
+Did you know what a credit score was then?
+Of course not.
 Our teachers could get us to behave simply by promising us that, if we didn’t get in line, the incident would be written up and go on “our permanent records.”
 We were taught to believe that, yes, getting in trouble in first grade really could keep us from ever succeeding in life, should a future employer ever find out about it.
 It was an effective system…until we got older and realized that nobody was going to care about most of that stuff.

 Heck, even that oh-so-important piece of paper otherwise known as a college degree only carries so much weight.
 Don’t get us wrong: you need to have a degree.
 You can’t even get hired as a french fry slinger without one anymore.
 Even so, the lines we were fed in high school and undergrad: that your major is what would determine the rest of your life and the type of job for which you would qualify is mostly hocum.
 With the exception of a few fields (like engineering and medicine), nobody cares about your major.
 They just care that you got a degree in something.